-Physical Education 7/8 (1 Semester) – The basic concept of physical education is the development of the total person; physically, socially, and emotionally.
+Physical Education 8 (1 or 2 Semesters) – The basic concept of physical education is the development of the total person; physically, socially, and emotionally.
 This is achieved through team games, individual games, and skill development.
 Various activities are used to develop traits of self-confidence, sportsmanship, teamwork, responsibility, and the aesthetic appreciation of grace and movement.
 Grading is done in three main areas: daily work, skill improvement, and written work.

-SPS (1 semester) - Speed, Power, and Strength This course focuses on teaching the basics of weightlifting, improving sprinting speed, improving change of direction speed, improving jumping ability, and working on injury prevention.
+SPS (1 or 2 semesters) - Speed, Power, and Strength This course focuses on teaching the basics of weightlifting, improving sprinting speed, improving change of direction speed, improving jumping ability, and working on injury prevention.

 Technology Explorations I (1 Semester) – The purpose of Technology Explorations course is to give students an opportunity to explore many subjects in the content areas of technology, family & consumer science, and science.
 Students work in a module for seven sessions, learning about a module topic using various types of technology.
 Some of module topics available are: Applied Physics, Audio Broadcasting, Breakfast Nutrition, Creative Problem Solving, Electronics, Engineering Bridges, Forensic Science, Interior Design, Flight Technology, Robots, Rocketry & Space and Weather.
 Students can expect to explore 8 different modules within the semester.